The CIMA-Q Data Bank and Biological Sample Bank

 NURSE AND MEDICAL DOCTOR ASSESSMENT

-- Telephone-Mini Mental State Examination
+- Telephone-Mini Mental State Examination (T-MMSE)

 - Logical Memory test from the Wechsler Memory Scale (short story, immediate and delayed recall)